|

 8) Use flea and tick prevention

-When we take our dogs camping, we need to protect them from those pesky hitchhikers that love to tag along.
+When we take our dogs camping, we have to protect them from those pesky hitchhikers that love to tag along.
+Flea and tick prevention treatments are a must before hitting the trails.

-If we do find a tick, we keep fine-tipped tweezers in our pet first aid kit for safe removal.
+If we spot a tick, we use fine-tipped tweezers from our pet first aid kit for safe removal.
+We grasp the tick as close to the skin as possible and pull straight up, no twisting or yanking.

 9) Have a reflective dog collar